Islamic estate planning

-What is an Islamic estate planning?
+What is Islamic estate planning?

 The concept of Islamic estate planning is quite broad, and it just not limited to wealth but includes protections for your values, wishes, faith, and medical preferences.
 Islamic estate planning is exclusively used for Muslims and is new to many because most people know the last Will, not beyond.
 Islamic religion protects your wealth and inheritors unless you fulfill estate planning duties.
 The most common elements of estate planning include choosing the right resources, selecting a proper estate plan, creating an estate plan without further delay, and securing your estate plan.
-Estate planning helps you accomplish debts obligations that are not just limited to personal or commercial but include funeral or burial expenses, zakat, kaffarat, taxes (i.e., wealth tax, inheritance tax, estate tax, investment tax, or other), Pending Mahr (i.e. Dower or marital gift to wife), pending religious obligations (i.e., prayer, fasting, and hajj).
-Estate planning is an opportunity to do Testamentary Bequest (which is different from Endowment), especially if you have substantial wealth.
+Estate planning helps you accomplish debts obligations that are not just limited to personal or commercial but include funeral or burial expenses, zakat, kaffarat, taxes (i.e., wealth tax, inheritance tax, estate tax, investment tax, or other), Pending Mahr (i.e., Dower or marital gift to wife), pending religious obligations (i.e., prayer, fasting, and hajj).
+Estate planning is an opportunity to do Testamentary Bequest (which differs from Endowment), especially if you have substantial wealth.
 There is no way or the best way to achieve this debt fulfillment and philanthropy goal other than estate planning.
 Additionally, Islamic estate planning saves you from the influence of culture or traditions that have been followed wrongly regarding inheritance.
 Estate planning in legal terms may differ geographically, but Islamic estate planning is universal for Muslims irrespective of their status as American, Canadian, Australian, European, or African.

 Which estate planning tools are useful for estate distribution in Islam?